-If you are travelling to a destination with different weather than home, be sure to pull out the clothes you think you want to pack at least a few days before to check sizes.
+If you are traveling to a destination with different weather than home, be sure to pull out the clothes you think you want to pack at least a few days before to check sizes.
 Particularly if you are traveling with kids.
-Kids can grow quite a bit across seasons and you’d hate to show up with shorts and swim suits a size too small.
+Kids can grow quite a bit across seasons and you’d hate to show up with shorts and swimsuits a size too small.

 3. Don’t forget digital prep and packing.

 Make sure that you download entertainment to tablets, phones in advance.
 Movies, shows, games.
 You want to leave plenty of time to get everything downloaded.